akmadian/AlexaComp/Docs/Commands.md

 </pre>
 </details>
 <details><summary>&nbsp;&nbsp;&nbsp;&nbsp;Color</summary>
-    See the [Color Documentation][2] for all supported colors, their names, and a small swatch.
+    See the <a href="https://github.com/AlexaComp/AlexaComp/blob/docs/Docs/Colors.md">Color Documentation</a> for all supported colors, their names, and a small swatch.
 </details>
 </details>